 Provincetown’s high season brings warm, dry summer weather and long sunny days.
 Crowds line the streets in August for Carnival Week, seven days of pool parties, parades, and costume balls.
 Fall and spring see cooler, wetter weather, but remain relatively mild, giving you an opportunity to more easily and affordably explore Provincetown’s history, art, and boutique shopping.
 In winter, the town practically hibernates.
 Many restaurants and galleries shutter for the season, and other businesses limit their hours.
-But if you’re willing to brave the chilly temperatures, it becomes a place to hunker down, cozy up, and get away from everything else.
+But if you’re willing to brave the chilly temperatures, it becomes a place to hunker down, cozy up in one of the area’s scenic vacation rentals, and get away from everything else.

 When a famous American playwright rented a decommissioned lifesaving station in 1919 in which to write among the Provincetown sand dunes, he cemented a tradition.
 Today, 19 shacks remain in the Peaked Hills Bars Historic District, many of which operate as artist and writer residencies.
 While you can take tours of the dunes, adventurous travelers can also leave their shoes at the trailhead off Snail Road and walk up the soft sand path on their own.